Order Bump v/s One Click Upsell?

 I got this question from a handful of our customers:

 "What's the difference between one-click upsells and order bump?
 Why use one or the other or both?"

-I think that’s a great question and I admit it can get a bit confusing.
-Should you sell your offer as a bump or a one-click upsell?
+I think that's a great question and I admit it can get a bit confusing.
+Should you sell your offer as an order bump or one-click upsell?

 In this post, I'll be explaining to you the difference between the two and also sharing a framework to help you decide.
 I bet once you follow my approach - it'll be a cakewalk for you to decide.